SwedbankPay/developer.swedbankpay.com/_includes/payout.md

 The PATCH request towards the `verify-trustly` operation, containing the bank account details.

-Note that the status in the response has changed to `Paid`, with the correlating disappearance of `PATCH` operations.

 ```http
 PATCH /psp/paymentorders HTTP/1.1
 Host: {{ page.api_host }}